231sm/Reasoning_In_EE/baselines/README_EN.md

 # Baselines

-This folder contains implementations of ED baselines on our dataset (***including the experiment results and download link to pre-trained model weights***). ***Reproduced results with carefully hyper-parameter tuning, and we obtained better baseline results.***
+This folder contains implementations of ED baselines on our dataset (***including the experiment results and download link to pre-trained model weights***). ***Reproduced results with carefully hyper-parameter tuning and more training stpes, and we obtained better baseline results.***

 ## Included Baseline Models